connordominik1/connordominik1.github.io/index.md

 Juanita!

 First of all, thank you SO much for taking the graduation pictues.
 Dang they are georgeous.
 I appretiate having a fellow university student to gossip with about terrible administration and terrible professors.
-It's crazy how your struggles match my own regardless of the different campus.
-I think we would have had a great time being roomates or neighbors and stufying together.
+It's crazy how your struggles match my own regardless of the different campuses we attended.
+I think we would have had a great time being roomates or neighbors and studying together.
 Even when we aren't in study-mode, I have a great time with you.
-You have
+You plan such grand adventures for the entire group, and each and every has me creating such fond memories.
+You are the first person I know I can go to if I am in need of an any advice regarding photography, sewing, anything theater, media… really anything having to do with creativity, you already have the solution before the question is asked.
+The hospitality I enjoy when I am over at your place is remarkable, and the moment I leave is the moment I start hoping for the next visit.
+Thank you for being such a benefit to my life, and being here to celebrate with me today.
 ...

 ---